Amortized Analysis via Coalgebra: Splitting and Combining Potential

 In more complex amortized analyses, the behavior of an amortized data structure can branch, breaking the data structure into multiple parts or combining multiple instances.
 As discussed by Okasaki~\cite[\S 5.3]{okasaki>1999}, in this scenario, the amortization condition should consider the sum of the potentials of the input and output states.
-Informally:
+Informally, we say

+where $\textit{Input}$ is a set of input states and $\behof{\implCoalg}(\textit{Input})$ is the corresponding set of output states.
+In the case that there is a single input and a single output, this condition is equivalent to the usual condition.

 To make sense this in our presentation, we consider two additional structures.
 First, we represent multiple data structure states in parallel via a monoidal product on $\catC$, recovering and formalizing the idea of summing the potentials of states for the typical case of free algebra carriers.
-Then, we generalize signatures from endofunctors to endo\emph{profunctors}, allowing multiple parallel inputs instead of a single sequential usage.
+Then, we generalize signatures from endofunctors to endo\emph{profunctors} to allow for multiple parallel inputs.